-Similar to the AirPods, the AirPods Pro feature a glossy-white exterior made of hard plastic.
-The earbuds are compact with a short stems that protrude from your ear.
+Similar to the AirPods, the AirPods Pro features a glossy-white exterior made of hard plastic.
+The earbuds are compact with short stems that protrude from your ear.
 The stem on the AirPods Pro is much shorter than the AirPods, meaning that you’re less likely to catch your earbuds on hair or earrings.
-Durability is good, but not the best we’ve seen: the AirPods Pro have an IPX4 water-resistant rating, meaning these earbuds won’t break a sweat when used at the gym, or when exposed to light showers.
+Durability is good, but not the best we’ve seen: the AirPods Pro earbuds have an IPX4 water-resistant rating, so you can exercise with them.

-Instead of one-size-fits-all approach, Apple has included a selection of ear tips with the AirPods Pro.
-This helps ensure a proper seal, which is important for good isolation performance.
-The ear tips are made of a silicon material, though you can always purchase memory foam ear tips from a third-party, if you so desire.
-Apple includes a spatial vent in each earbud to alleviate pressure buildup in the ear, which is great for users who are sensitive to environmental pressure changes.
+Instead of a one-size-fits-all approach, Apple includes a selection of ear tips with the AirPods Pro.
+This makes it easier for a range of listeners to find a proper seal, which is important for good isolation.
+The ear tips are made of silicone material, though you can always purchase memory foam ear tips elsewhere.
+Apple (like Jabra) includes a spatial vent in each earbud to alleviate pressure buildup in the ear, which is great for users who are sensitive to environmental pressure changes.

 The Jabra Elite 75t buds are constructed of hard plastic with a matte-black finish.
-The blocky design may not be as sleek as Apple’s earbuds, however the lack of a stem and rubberized, inward-facing surface means that the Elite 75t aren’t likely to fall out from even the most intense workout regimens.
-The Jabra Elite 75t also one-ups the AirPods Pro with its IP55 water-and-dust resistance rating.
+The blocky design may not be as sleek as Apple’s earbuds, however the lack of a stem and rubberized, inward-facing surface keeps the Elite 75t in place, no matter your workout routine.
+The Jabra Elite 75t have an IP55 water-and-dust resistance rating, which outdoes Apple’s IPX4 rating.
 If you’re the outdoorsy type who doesn’t want to worry about their earphones biting the dust, the Jabra Elite 75t is certainly a compelling choice.

 Both the AirPods Pro and Jabra Elite 75 have nice charging cases